fakub/LWE-Estimates/README.md

 ### Previous Version: LWE Estimator

 For reference, we provide a similar graph for the predecessor of `lattice-estimator`, named `LWE Estimator` [3] (also by Albrecht et al.).
+Note that the new estimator assumes a broader range of attacks, hence the new estimates are *lower* than with the old one.

 ![Graph](old-results/__old__lwe-security__n=128-32-2048_mla=8-2-40.png)